---

 ```

 Cloud Firestore also allows for storing arrays.
-To help manage the values with an array (adding or removing) the API
+To help manage the values with an array (adding or removing), the API

-exposes an `arrayUnion` and `arrayRemove` methods on the [`FieldValue`](https://invertase.github.io/react-native-firebase/_react-native-firebase/firestore/modular/FieldValue.html) class.
+exposes `arrayUnion` and `arrayRemove` helpers.

 To add a new value to an array (if value does not exist, will not add duplicate values):